 First Nations post-secondary support systems must include capacity to incorporate a school to work component that promotes programs that are relevant and reflective of building First Nations capacity.

-First Nations post-secondary support systems must include capacity to develop early intervention programs and strategies that provide students with accessible and easy-to-understand information on post-secondary programs, financial assistance, mentorship programs and opportunities for reciprocity, and other opportunities as determined by First Nations.
-Early intervention programs must meet the unique needs of students, including on- and off-reserve residency.
+First Nations post-secondary support systems must include capacity to develop early intervention programs and strategies that provide elementary and secondary students with accessible and easy-to-understand information on post-secondary programs, financial assistance, mentorship programs and opportunities for reciprocity, and other opportunities as determined by First Nations.
+Early intervention programs must meet the unique needs of students, including regardless of residency.

 ADMINISTRATION